TyeNTy/teeworlds-league/README.md

 Teeworlds League !!!

 Install MongoDB, and a service should be running on you pc for you local db.
-You can change port & dbnqme from the .env file.
+You can change port & db name from the .env file.
 Install node & npm (latest versions should work, my current config is : node v20.10.0, npm: 10.2.3)

 Add a .env file in the API.